AI Codex

 Sign in to save

-Today, programmatic Claude usage draws from the same pool as your interactive chat — your subscription's rate limits cover both.
-From June 15, programmatic usage moves to a separate, dollar-denominated monthly credit, metered at standard API list prices.
+On May 14, 2026, Anthropic announced that programmatic Claude usage would split off from subscription rate limits starting June 15, 2026.
+Under the proposal, programmatic usage would have moved to a separate, dollar-denominated monthly credit, metered at standard API list prices.

-What counts as "programmatic" (moves to the new credit pool):
+What would have counted as "programmatic" (moving to the new credit pool):

 • The Claude Agent SDK running in your scripts and projects